 Domains and their associated objects, including Post Offices, Users, Resources, and Distribution Lists, must be located in the same eDirectory tree.
 If you have multiple trees, you must create a separate domain in each tree.
-The domains can all belong to the same GroupWise system, even though they are located in different trees.
+The domains can all belong to the same GroupWise system.

-You can place the domain in any Organization or Organizational Unit container in any context in an eDirectory tree.
-The following sections provide some examples of how domains can be placed in the eDirectory tree:
+You can place the domain in any context in an eDirectory tree.
+The following diagrams provide some examples of how domains can be placed in the eDirectory tree:

-- "GroupWise Objects Reflect Physical Locations" on page 115 - "GroupWise Objects Reflect Company Organization" on page 115 - "GroupWise Objects Are Grouped with Servers" on page 115 - "GroupWise Objects Are Located in a Separate GroupWise Container" on page 116
+- "GroupWise Objects Reflect Physical Locations" on page 112 - "GroupWise Objects Reflect Company Organization" on page 113 - "GroupWise Objects Are Grouped with Servers" on page 113 - "GroupWise Objects Are Located in a Separate GroupWise Container" on page 113